Carolyne Kauser-AbbottDessertPies & TartsProvencal RecipesTaste

 In addition to publishing 14 best-selling books, Susan Herrmann Loomis founded the Dancing Tomatoes website, where you can read more about this talented lady.
 Based in Paris, with 20 years of teaching experience, Loomis offers live cooking classes via video link and a collection of traditional six four-course menus in the Plat du Jour video archive.

 The wonderful thing about a lemon tart for dessert is that it perfectly suits every season, from spring to winter.
-When the citrus is fresh in late fall and early winter, this recipe is a bright finish to any menu.
+This recipe is a bright finish to any menu when the citrus is fresh in late fall and early winter.

 Lemon Tart French Classic